Hermsi1337/go-magento2/README.md

 If you need a feature which is not implemented yet, feel free to open a pull request.

+---

+:warning: :warning: **COMPATIBILITY NOTICE** :warning: :warning:

+This package is still in development-state.
+While I'm trying to ensure 100% backwards-compatibility, there might be breaking changes in minor- or patch-level updates.

+---

 ## Features
 * [x] Guest api
   * [x] guest-carts